Secure Access Using Azure AD

-- Windows 10 Desktops: Access to desktops hosted in Microsoft Azure or on-premises datacenters.
-Workspot supports Win10 delivery on Microsoft Azure.
+- Windows 10 Desktops: Access to cloud desktops hosted in Microsoft Azure, Google Cloud Platform or on-premises datacenters.

-- Web Applications: There is a secure browser bundled into Workspot that enables access to web applications like SAP, SharePoint, etc.
+- Web Applications: There is a secure browser bundled into Workspot that enables access to web applications such as SAP, SharePoint, etc.

 Whitelist / Blacklist Traffic

-IT can control which sites the user can and cannot visit from inside the Workspot client by configuring a blacklist/whitelist.
+IT can control which sites the user can and cannot visit from inside Workspot Client by configuring a blacklist/whitelist.
 Browser based apps can leverage this feature for restricted intranet access.

 Big Data Contextual Security

 When a user accesses enterprise IT assets, Workspot Client collects contextual data about who did what, when, where, and how.
-Workspot cannot see this data and only collects it for business activity – not for personal applications such as Facebook – on the device.
+Workspot cannot see this data and only collects it for relevant business activity – it does not collect data from personal applications such as Facebook – on the device.
 This data can be used for compliance, auditing, and adaptive authentication.